rsrPrabhu/prabhupedia-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Pabhupedia Project

-This is a banking project including transaction with external providers .The technologies involved and Mongo DB.
+This is a banking project including transaction with external providers .The technologies involved Node JS and Mongo DB.

 Here's why:
 * Provides the API end points for [![Prabhupedia Client]][https://github.com/rsrPrabhu/prabhupedia-client]